CMU-CREATE-Lab/deep-smoke-machine/README.md

 # Use I3D features + SVM
 python train.py svm-rgb-cv-1
 ```

+> [!TIP]
+> When training models, you can use `watch -n 1 nvidia-smi` to monitor GPU usage, such as checking if you run out of GPU memory.

 Test the performance of a model on the test set.
 This step will also generate summary videos for each cell in the confusion matrix (true positive, true negative, false positive, and false negative).
 ```sh